ahammadshawki8/Mail_Book/README.md

 ![Mail_Book Logo](mail.jpg)

 # Mail_Book
 Mail_Book is a text-based non-GUI programme which simply helps you to manage your known emails.
 Using this Mail_Book, you can add, update and search emails.
 This programme is so simple that even a 10 year kid can operate this.
-Though it is created with Python3, it also compatible with command line.
+Though it is created with Python3, it is also compatible with command line.

 # Features
 * Add new emails